Opening an IRA: 3 steps to get started

 - Take our risk assessment (PDF)

-- See what a Principal IRA has to offer, or open an IRA online in just a few simple steps.
+- See what a Principal IRA has to offer.

 1 Your account must be open for 5 years and you must be over age 59½ to be eligible for qualified tax-free withdrawals.